 Our policies and manuals

-- Child protection policy We recognise that the children with whom and for whom we work are particularly vulnerable to abuse and exploitation.
+- Child safeguarding policy We recognise that the children with whom and for whom we work are particularly vulnerable to abuse and exploitation.
 This policy sets out our common beliefs and principles and describes the steps that will be taken by us to protect children involved in our activities.
 Our Child Safeguarding Officer is Hugh Salmon.

 - Transparency policy This policy outlines our commitment to being honest and open in our communication and the